 The complete guide to small business accounting

-In this guide, we’ll share everything you need to know to organise your small business accounts.
-You’ll learn the basics of accounting, along with some further reading to help you dig deeper into the details.
+In this guide, we’ll share everything you need to know in order to organise your small business accounts.
+We’ll dive into the basics of accounting, the purpose and importance of those tasks and how to use this knowledge to your advantage.

 - What is small business accounting?